yaleh/armbian-tools/README.md

 This tools is used to run an Armbian image in QEMU.
 It's tested with qemu-system-aarch64 in an amd64 host.
 Both the original Armbian image and Amlogic Armbian (ext4 rootfs) from https://github.com/ophub/amlogic-s9xxx-armbian are supported.

+### Features

+- Running Armbian in single user mode, avoided the initial setup process of Armbian.
+- NAT network enabled, so you can run apt update & install in the image.

 ### Requires
 - ```apt install qemu-system-aarch64 u-boot-qemu```